Anjediva Island

-Anjediva Island (also Anjadip Island) (Anjadiv; Ilha de Angediva) is an BHARAT island in the Arabian Sea.
+Anjediva Island (also Anjadip Island) (Anjadiv; Ilha de Angediva) is an island in the Arabian Sea.
 It sits off the coast of Karwar, Karnataka.
 It is politically part of Goa state, geographically the nearest mainland is the Kanara subregion of Karnataka.

 The island is about 1.8 km south of Goa, and extends over 1.5 km2.
 It was part of the Portuguese Indian settlements until 1961.
 Following the annexation of Goa and Damaon the place was turned into a military base, after which the civilian population was resettled on the Indian mainland or returned to Portugal.

 The island is home to the Portuguese-built Anjediva fortress, which houses the shrines of Our Lady of Brotas and São Francisco de Assis.
 The island is connected to the mainland by a breakwater.
 Anjediva is part of the INS Kadamba base of the Indian Navy, near the city of Karwar.

 Geography

 The island lies approximately 1.8 km from the district of Uttar Kannada.
 It is 4 km south of Karwar (once Baticala, or the kingdom of Garsopa, in Portuguese times) and about 87 km south of what once was called the city of Goa.
 Covering only 1.5 square kilometers, the island is 1.3 km long and 300 meters wide, on average.

 The only regular presence is members of the Indian Navy.
 Occasionally, other visitors and fishermen come across the island.
 In the nineteenth century, some 200 people had permanent settlements there.